-He is a little different from most left handed guitar players in that he plays right handed guitars upside down, without reversing the strings!
+He is a little different from most lefty guitar players in that he plays a right handed guitar upside down, without reversing the strings!

 9. Dick Dale

-He was mostly associated with playing Fender Stratocasters and had his own signature model.
+He was most associated with playing Fender Stratocasters and even had his own signature model.

 10. Otis Rush

-He is probably best known for playing Gibson ES 335 guitars.
+He is arguably best known for playing Gibson ES 335 guitars.
 And what a voice!

 11. Tim Armstrong